Website Detail Page

 This interactive activity from NOVA describes the crystalline structure of metal and uses animations to illustrate the molecular changes that occur when a metallic substance is bent, heated, or otherwise changed by external forces.
 It also explores the three main types of bonds that bind atoms together: metallic, ionic, and covalent.
 It is appropriate for grades 8-12.

-See Related Materials for a classroom activity in which students construct a "wobbly" model of a crystal array to visualize how chemical energy is shared between neighboring atoms and how thermal processes and other forces can result in breaking of chemical bonds.
-Teachers' Domain is a growing collection of more than 1,000 free educational resources compiled by researchers and experienced teachers to promote the use of digital resources in the classroom.
 Please note that this resource requires Flash.
+Editor's Note: See Related Materials for a classroom activity in which students construct a "wobbly" model of a crystal array to visualize how chemical energy is shared between neighboring atoms and how thermal processes and other forces can result in breaking of chemical bonds.

 AAAS Benchmark Alignments (2008 Version)4.
 The Physical Setting